 In addition he presents lectures on specialty contact lens applications for the complex cornea, keratoconus, post grafts, ocular surface disease and other corneal complications.
 He presents regularly for contact lens industry and in his own right at national and international conferences, is involved in clinical trials with pre-release lenses and products, consults to industry as a KOL, and is a referee for Clinical and Experimental Optometry.

 As one of the largest prescribers in Australia for SynergEyes hybrid contact lenses in 2018 he has joined their professional services team for Australia and New Zealand.
-With corneal cross linking obtaining a Medicare item number in May 2018 the UltraHealth hybrid contact lenses will be even more suitable to more patients with mild keratoconus being stopped in its tracks.
+With corneal cross linking obtaining a Medicare item number in May 2018 the UltraHealth hybrid contact lenses has proven to be even more popular with patients with mild keratoconus being stopped in its tracks.
 In 2018 he has the first sMap 3D anterior eye fluorescence based structured light topographer in Australia.
 We can now map 22mm of the anterior eye with free-form scleral lenses with individual sagittal height measurements every 2.5 degrees up to 1 million individual data points.
 Comfort and vision with hyper oxygen (Acuity 200) materials is possible.

 General optometry still plays a large role in everyday practice and Mark takes meticulous care to ensure every aspect of the eye is taken care of from the spectacle prescription to the optimal lens selection.
 It is this personal touch and attention to every individual patient’s needs that sets us apart.

 When Mark is not working he is either spending time with his family, competitive road and criterion cycling or surfing.